0nix/ggj21/twine/scriptstuff.md

 "Yes, Albert.
 I do understand now.
 I understand completely."
 Lietzka says in a deadpan tone.

 You observe Hassel walk out the door and close it with a smash.
 Again, the noise makes you wince as you hear its full blast in the headphones.
 You briefly take off your headphones and call the Party official at the headquarters he had visited before to instruct the same holding procedure as before.
 This time, to seed information about the exit visa.
-For now, let us say that approval will be provisionally granted on grounds of good behavior, but to expect additional duties to the State in the future should he want to conserve his standing.
+For now, let us say that approval will be provisionally granted on grounds of good behavior, but to expect additional duties to the State in the future to improve his standing.

-Can't be beating him with a stick all day, otherwise it would get in the way of the ongoing investigation.
+Can't be beating him with a stick all day, otherwise it would get in the way of the investigation.

 As you were talking in the phone to the part official, you see the blinking light of the surveilled telephone light.
 Someone is using the phone line and you're not surveilling.